spatialthoughts/qgis-tutorials/source/docs/3/origin_destination_matrix.rst

   .. image:: /static/3/origin_destination_matrix/images/21.png
     :align: center

 22. In the :guilabel:`History` dialog, Select the lastest command(command used for Shortest path).
-Now the used plugin will be displayed.
-This code snippet, which will be plugged into the python script.
+This command displays all the parameters and their values that we used.
+We can now take these values and put them in a script that can allow us to run this command on many origin-destination pairs.
 Click :guilabel:`Close`.

   .. image:: /static/3/origin_destination_matrix/images/22.png
     :align: center